itsmedarpan/EcommerceUsingDjango/README.md

    python manage.py runserver
    ```

-Visit `http://localhost:8000/` for the shop and `http://localhost:8000/admin/` for admin panel.
+Visit `http://localhost:8000/` for the landing page and `http://localhost:8000/admin/` for admin panel.

 ## Usage